Yoruba people: Dress and body ornamentation

 There are many types of beads (Ìlèkè), hand laces, necklaces (Egba orùn), anklets (Egba esè) and bangles (Egba owó) that are used in Yorubaland.
 These are used by both males and females, and are put on for bodily adornment.
 Chiefs, priests, kings or people of royal descent, especially use some of these beads as a signifier of rank.
 Some of these beads include Iyun, Lagidigba, Àkún etc. An accessory especially popular among royalty and titled Babalawos / Babalorishas is the Ìrùkèrè, which is an artistically processed animal tail, a type of Fly-whisk.
 The horsetail whiskers are symbols of authority and stateliness.
 It can be used in a shrine for decoration but most often is used by chief priests and priestesses as a symbol of their authority or Ashe.
 As most men go about with their hair lowly cut or neatly shaven, the reverse is the case for women.
 Hair is considered the ' Glory of the woman '.
-They usually take care of their hair in two major ways; They plait and they weave.
+They usually take care of their hair in two major ways; plaiting and weaving.
 There are many types of plaiting styles, and women readily pick any type they want.
-Some of these include kòlésè, Ìpàkó-elédè, Sùkú, Kojúsóko, Alágogo, Konkoso, Etc. Traditionally, The Yoruba consider tribal marks ways of adding beauty to the face of individuals.
+Some of these include kòlésè, Ìpàkó-elédè, Sùkú, Kojúsóko, Alágogo, Konkoso, etc. Traditionally, the Yoruba consider tribal marks ways of adding beauty to the face of individuals.
 This is apart from the fact that they show clearly from which part of Yorubaland an individual comes from, since different areas are associated with different marks.
 Different types of tribal marks are made with local blades or knives on the cheeks.
 These are usually done at infancy, when children are not pain conscious.
-Some of these tribal marks include Pélé, Abàjà-Ègbá, Abàjà-Òwu, Abàjà-mérin, Kéké, Gòmbò, Ture, Pélé Ifè, Kéké Òwu, Pélé Ìjèbú etc. This practice is near extinct today.
+Some of these tribal marks include Pélé, Abàjà-Ègbá, Abàjà-Òwu, Abàjà-mérin, Kéké, Gòmbò, Ture, Pélé Ifè, Kéké Òwu, Pélé Ìjèbú etc. Not everyone back in the past had tribal marks and sometimes it was given to first borns of a household or for some reason or the other.
+So, many did not have one.
+This practice is near extinct today.

 The Yoruba believe that development of a nation is akin to the development of a man or woman.
-Therefore, the personality of an individual has to be developed in order to fulfil his or her responsibilities.
+Therefore, the personality of an individual has to be developed to fulfil his or her responsibilities.
 Clothing among the Yoruba people is a crucial factor upon which the personality of an individual is anchored.
 This belief is anchored in Yoruba proverbs.
 Different occasions also require different outfits among the Yoruba.